 Other relationship problems are created by an imbalance of power, where one partner attempts to dominate the other through aggression, control, or emotional or verbal abuse.
 This is damaging to the relationship and the self-esteem of the other partner.
 It’s not uncommon in relationships with an addict or narcissist.
 One partner can control the other through neediness, demands for attention or validation, or playing the victim, with the expectation that the other person make him or her happy.

 The struggle for intimacy requires the courage to face unhealthy behavior and attitudes and be vulnerable.
 It entails overcoming defenses of denial, withdrawal, control, or placating to avoid a real connection.
+Don’t ignore these problems or just argue about them, which deepens the divide between you and your partner.
+Instead see couples counseling.
 Because relationships are dynamic systems, when one partner behaves in a manner listed above, it damages the relationship.
-Similarly, when he or she improves his or her self-esteem and communication skills, the relationship improves.
+Similarly, studies show that if you improve your self-esteem and communication skills, the relationship improves.
 Many times, one spouse in individual therapy makes positive changes, and the marriage changes for the better.

 ©Darlene Lancer 2013